Flexible-Universe/QuantumQuillSwift/README.md

 - Check if a string is alphanumeric
 - Check if a string contains only digits
 - Various path functions and formatting utilities
-- Date formating and calculation utilities
+- Various date formating and calculation utilities

 ## Requirements
 The following table outlines the requirements for this package: